CGuicharnaud/Trichogramma_POL_dispersal_2023/data/README.md

 # Raw datas

-This folder contains raw data file analysed.
-See the code present in `R/script_Trichogramma_POL_rmd.Rmd` for more details on each columns.
+This folder contains the raw data file analysed.
+See the code in `R/script_Trichogramma_POL_rmd.Rmd` for more information on the content of each column.